The Layover Audit Standard

 What You Sign Off On

 Three parties affirm a record before mint.
-Each affirmation is preserved verbatim in the audit ledger and surfaced — by name — in the audit pack the recruiter receives.
+Each affirmation is preserved verbatim in the audit ledger and surfaced — by name — in the record the recruiter unlocks.

 Candidate — at submission